History students should have successfully completed their propaedeutic exam and both second-year BA-seminars.

 5) Analyze primary sources and place and interpret them in their historical context

 6) Actively participate in class discussions

-7) The student has knowledge of a specialization(s) to which the BA Seminar belongs; more specifically in the specialization in history and anthropology of European missionaries in Africa and African missionaries in Europe especially in the Netherlands
+7) The student has knowledge of a specialization(s) to which the BA Seminar belongs; more specifically in the specialisation General History: of the place of European history from 1500 in a worldwide perspective; with a focus on the development and role of political institutions; in history and anthropology of European missionaries in Africa and African missionaries in Europe especially in the Netherlands.

-8) The student has knowledge and understanding of the core concepts, research methods, and techniques of the specialization, with special attention for the study of primary sources and the relativity of nationally defined histories.
+8) The student has knowledge and understanding of the core concepts, research methods, and techniques of the specialisation General History, with special attention for the study of primary sources and the relativity of nationally defined histories.